 Founded in 2018, Fall for the Book and the Institute for Immigration Research created the New American Voices Award to recognize recently published works that illuminate the complexity of the human experience as told by immigrants, whose work is historically underrepresented in writing and publishing.

-The Ursula K. Le Guin Prize for Fiction is an annual prize given to a writer for a single work of imaginative fiction - fiction not based on reality.
+This is new prize given to a writer for a single work of imaginative fiction - fiction not based on reality.
 It includes but is not necessarily limited to fantasy, horror, and science fiction.
-The winner will be announced on October 21, 2022.